alice314159265/delayed-metabolic-state-inference/README.md

 ## Prototype Goal

-The prototype aims to explore whether features derived from PPG-based HRV can be used to identify physiological states in which metabolic inference systems should abstain or down-weight predictions.
+The prototype's goal is to explore inference validity rather than raw prediction accuracy.
+It focuses on identifying conditions under which physiological signals (like HRV) become decoupled from metabolic targets (like glucose), thus invalidating the mapping between them.
+Instead of assuming continuous reliability, the framework introduces context-aware inference validity assessment.

 Instead of assuming continuous reliability, the framework introduces **context-aware inference validity assessment.**